intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 This section provides information on how to submit batch jobs on the Devcloud when logged into the headnode machine (login-2), to be executed on a compute node.

 To submit a batch job using the [**login script**](#52-login-script) provided, use the following:\
 Note, [walltime](#55-submitting-jobs-for-a-specified-walltime) is optional; use if batch job needs more than 6 hours.
-Maximum Walltime is 48 hours.
+Maximum Walltime is 48 hours for machines running RTL AFU/OpenCL and 24 hours for machines running OneAPI.

 ```
 devcloud_login -b <argument options> [<walltime=hh:mm:ss>] <job.sh>